Ferry Porsche: Auto Union and Wanderer

 The German government had also decided to promote German race cars at the Grand Prix Motor Racing competitions.
 Therefore, the government had called for a concourse of the state-of-the-art racers of the time.
 Daimler-Benz easily won a bid.
 When Wanderer applied, it was rejected.
 Wanderer resorted to the Porsche firm.

-In 1932, Ferdinand Porsche met with Adolf Hitler personally and their bid was accepted.
+In 1932, Ferdinand Porsche met with Adolf Hitler personally, and their bid was accepted.
 Ferry Porsche took part in the conception and construction of those race cars, and was also responsible for the general organization of the workshop and the testing of units.
 In 1933, their first race car was developed with a 4.5 litre V-16 engine and an aluminum framework.

 In 1934, Wanderer and others merged to form Auto Union, and the senior Porsche became the chief designer of their race cars.
 Both racing teams, Daimler-Benz and Auto Union, were also used for political propaganda by the National Socialists.
 They overwhelmingly dominated all the competitions of the 1930s.
 In 1938, Ferdinand Porsche senior left the Auto Union racing team when his contract expired.

 Second World War

-Porsche volunteered to join the SS on December 17, 1938, later claiming, falsely, that he had been conscripted by Himmler to design the Schwimmwagen.
+Porsche volunteered to join the SS on 17 December 1938, later claiming, falsely, that he had been conscripted by Himmler to design the Schwimmwagen.
 He would continue to deny having volunteered until his death.
 To avoid the aerial bombings of Stuttgart, Ferry Porsche was forced to bring some of the design departments to Austria, to two locations, Gmünd/Carinthia and Zell am See, where the family had a farm.
-Nonetheless, he stayed personally in Stuttgart, managing the business where factories were staffed with slave labor.
+Nonetheless, he stayed personally in Stuttgart, managing the business where factories were staffed with slave labour.

 Meanwhile, Porsche senior continued on at Wolfsburg, working for the Germans until the end of the war.
-The production of compact civilian cars at that factory had been halted, to produce small military cars called Kübelwagen.
+The production of compact civilian cars at that factory had been halted to produce small military cars called Kübelwagen.

-Though, after the end of WWII, the French government requested formally that the Porsche family build a French version of the compact Volkswagen, in November 1945.
+Though after the end of WWII, the French government formally requested that the Porsche family build a French version of the compact Volkswagen in November 1945.

 A group of French producers, led by Jean Pierre Peugeot, resisted this.
 During an official appointment at Wolfsburg, both Porsches, father and son, as well as Anton Piëch, a Viennese attorney who was Louise Porsche's husband, were arrested together as criminals of war, on December 15.
 Without any trial, a bail of 500,000 francs was officially asked for each of the Porsches.
-It could be afforded only for Ferry Porsche who moved then to Austria, in July 1946.
+It could be afforded only for Ferry Porsche, who moved to Austria in July 1946.
 His father was taken instead to prison at Dijon.